collective-intelligence-lab/intelliproof/README.md

 - dark blue navbar on graph manager page must have consistent styling
 - Helper / info box explaining the different functionality / features of graph
 - Position header section of nodes slightly more to left (there's a very small white gap)
-- Extensive console logging throughout the process
+- Extensive console logging throughout the process (TRACKING USER AND AI CALLS SEPERATELY)
   - change to be named console log, give it terminal like theme
 - Format console output slightly nicer, can still be raw but change things like "confidence" to "score"
-- Step-by-step progress tracking
+- Step-by-step progress tracking (KINDA DONE, needs to fix tracking on user actions on db)
 - Error reporting and recovery
-- Performance monitoring
+- Performance monitoring (DONE THRU VERCEL SPEED INSIGHTS)

 IF there's TIME (low priority):